What if the Truck Driver in My North Carolina Accident Was DWI?

 A truck accident always carries the possibility of injury or death.
 Many of the worst accidents are caused by impaired drivers.
 Despite the many years of public safety campaigns to reduce the rate of drunk driving accidents and fatalities, some truck drivers continue to drive while impaired.

-In North Carolina, any driver conviction on a drunk driving charge is a criminal offense.
-Drivers convicted of driving while impaired (DWI) in North Carolina face penalties which include fines, imprisonment, a criminal record, and other negative consequences.
+Any driver conviction on a drunk driving charge is a criminal offense.
+Drivers convicted of driving while impaired (DWI) face penalties which include fines, imprisonment, a criminal record, and other negative consequences.

 An experienced truck accident lawyer will look for the following evidence:

 - Any police reports with BAC (blood alcohol test) test results or visual evidence of being impaired

 - Any audio or video footage from the responding officer’s body or dash cameras

 - Any surveillance video from nearby homes or businesses